 As suggested by the name, its name is not a natural stone.
 It is refined precast concrete.
 It can be manufactured it imitate any natural stone.
 Cast stone can be made from grey or white concrete; other minerals and pigments might be added to the mix to add color and variation.
 Additives such as plastic fiber or glass can make the statues almost as strong as natural stone and less weathering than concrete.

 This is the most commonly used material.
 Concrete creates a very heavy statue, but it is not as resilient as other materials.
 Water can seep into the porous crevices of concrete and might cause cracking with changing weather conditions.
 The water from snow might get in during winter and then thaw in summers causing cracking over time.

 Some small statues are made from ceramic.
-Ceramic can be both porous and non-porous.
-It is not a very long-lasting material; it can become weathered and brittle over time, discolouration might also occur, but they are non-corrosive and less dense.
-Ceramic statues are comparatively inexpensive, readily available, and glazed ceramic sculptures do not catch stains.
+Ceramics can be both porous and non-porous.
+It is not a very long-lasting material; it can become weathered and brittle over time, discoloration might also occur, but they are non-corrosive and less dense.
+Ceramic statues are comparatively inexpensive, and readily available, and glazed ceramic sculptures do not catch stains.